M4GNV5/PointerScript/README.md

 however there are a couple of useful libraries (networking, regexp, etc.) in [this repo](https://github.com/M4GNV5/PtrsStuff)

 ###Grammar
-Most of PointerScript is similar to Javascript or C so only specialities will be listed here:
+Most of PointerScript is similar to Javascript and/or C so only specialities will be listed here:
 ```javascript
 //import native functions
 //leaving out the from part searches for the function in standard library